Vinayak Damodar Savarkar: Legacy

-He is known among followers by the honorific prefix Veer meaning "brave".
 The airport at Port Blair, Andaman and Nicobar's capital was renamed Veer Savarkar International Airport in 2002.
 One of the commemorative blue plaques affixed on India House fixed by the Historic Building and Monuments Commission for England reads "Vinayak Damodar Savarkar, 1883–1966, Indian patriot and philosopher lived here".
+The Veer Savarkar Sports Complex in Naranpura, Ahmedabad, was named after him.